Channel Islands California, USA Travel Guide

 Certain mainland and ferry options are available for accessible travel.

-Some resources are available for visitors with visual or hearing impairments.
+Some information sources are available for visitors with visual or hearing impairments.

 Direct contact with park and ferry services means the best up-to-date details.

-East Anacapa Island, for instance, has 157 stairs from the landing to the top, making it inaccessible for many with mobility limitations.
+East Anacapa Island, as an illustration, has 157 stairs from the landing to the top, making it inaccessible for numerous ones with mobility limitations.